Encouraging Word-of-Mouth Marketing for Your Nonprofit

 Ask and You Might Receive

 Sometimes all you have to do is ask.
 You are probably already asking your community to donate and fundraise for you, but have you asked them to tell their friends about your organization?
 It may not have occurred to a supporter that simply letting people know about you can be helpful.
 This is a particularly good option for supporters who are not in a position to donate.
-Explain that because so much of your budget is devoted to programs, it can be hard to spread your message through traditional marketing.
+Explain that because so much of your budget is devoted to programs, it’s hard to spread your message through traditional marketing.

 For the best results, it is a good idea to ask supporters one-on-one or in personal emails to tell their friends about the organization.
 Research into the Bystander Effect has found that when people are in a situation with a group, there is a diffusion of responsibility.
 People are less likely to take action because they assume others will do so instead.
 So you might have more success by personally asking a few key supporters to spread the word, rather than sending an email blast for subscribers to “tell your friends!”
 You might just be surprised by how much people are willing to help when you ask them.
 Research shows that we tend to greatly underestimate how likely others are to help us.

 Reinforcement is Key

 One of the coolest things about social media is that it puts regular people, celebrities, nonprofits, and Fortune 500 companies all on the same level.
 A teenager from Iowa can get a retweet from their favorite singer, a customer can get product instructions from a company’s Twitter account, and your supporters can speak to you directly.
 Social media is conversation on a global scale, so you should be paying attention and participating!